Airline Pet Cargo Crate Requirements

 - NO WHEELS.
 If the container has wheels, they should be removed or taped securely so that the kennel cannot roll.

 - The container must be identified with you pet's name and owner's contact information.
 The best way to do this is to attach your pet's information to the outside of the crate with duct tape or other sturdy tape.

+- Click here for more information on pet cargo crates.
 Here are examples of IATA compliant pet cargo crates.

 A= length of animal from nose to root of tail

 B = height from ground to elbow joint

 C = width across widest part of pet (usually the shoulders)

 D = height of animal in standing position including the pet pad (top of head for pets with non-erect ears - from tip of ears for pets with erect ears) NEW REQUIREMENT: Include depth of pad or bedding

 The length of the kennel must be equal to A + 1/2 B.

 The width of the kennel must be equal to Cx2